samturner/STClassifier/README.md

 STClassifier is an implementation of [K Nearest Neighbour](http://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) in Swift.

-**This is still pretty rough and a testing framework needs to be written!**
+**This is still pretty rough - it needs more error checking, comments, and a testing framework needs to be written!**

 ### Getting Started